What is HR Analytics?

 Gathering Data from Various Sources

 Collecting relevant data is very important for predictive HR analytics.
-Data has to be gathered from various sources.
-It may include surveys, employee directory information, CRM databases, internal documents like recruitment files, etc. Accurate data collection is necessary for data analysis and drawing information from it.
+It is mandatory to collect data from all possible sources which may include surveys, employee directory information, CRM databases, internal documents like recruitment files, and more.
+Accurate data collection is necessary for data analysis and drawing information from it.

 Understanding Data Science